Luna Alcalay

-Luna Alcalay (21 October 1928 – 9 October 2012) was a Croatian-born Austrian pianist, music educator and composer.
+Luna Alcalay (21 October 1928 – 9 October 2012) was a Croatian-born Austrian pianist, music educator and composer, described as "one of the most internationally renowned Austrian composers."

 Biography

-Alcalay was born in Zagreb, Croatia to a Jewish family.
+Alcalay was born in Zagreb, Croatia, to a Jewish family.
 She studied piano under Bruno Seidlhofer and composition under Alfred Uhl at the Vienna Academy of Music and received a scholarship in 1958 to continue her studies in Rome.
 She attended the Darmstadt Summer Course.

-After completing her studies, she returned to Vienna, where she became a professor of piano at the Academy of Music and Performing Arts.
+After completing her studies, Alcalay returned to Vienna, where she became a professor of piano at the Academy of Music and Performing Arts.
+She died in 2012, at the age of 83, in Vienna.